you can read part 2 here

 Focus on finding a class that has a robust live fire session of at least 100 rounds and a strong emphasis on shooting fundamentals.
 Any classroom content that starts to touch on concealed carry methodology is a bonus.
 This is only your first stop; do not expect to have the gun-world by the tail when you are done with it, and don’t fool yourself into thinking you do.

 If you are a little more seasoned or have your permit and are comfortable on your own at the range, you should seek out more advanced pistol courses, typically offered as basic, intermediate or advanced skill-level.
 These should focus on drawing and firing from multiple positions, including some movement, and from a holster, and preferably concealed.
-This will be your default mode of carry when you are out in the world, so if you are not getting in good repetitions from concealment (at least in your own practice) you are merely cheating yourself.
+This will be your default mode of carry when you are out in the world, so if you are not getting in good repetitions from concealment (at least in your own practice) you are merely fooling yourself.
 Don’t do it!

 As you go forward on the path of proficiency, you should start utilizing more difficult target arrays: multiple targets, moving targets and reactive targets that will only produce a “stop” after one or multiple solid hits.
 The target mix should combination of paper or cardboard and some steel.
 Paper target feedback helps keep you honest about your accuracy and steel targets help you get fast and confident in your shooting.